Islandora-Devops/isle-dc/README.md

 docker-compose up -d
 ```

 At this point the site will not be installed.
-There are **two** was to do an
+There are **two** ways to do an
 installation, from an existing configuration or in a stepwise fashion.

 **After** either of your chosen methods you will still need to update services